Featured Wineries – Europe

 DOMAINE MARC ROY (Gevrey-Chambertin)

-Domaine Marc Roy includes nine acres of Pinot noir in Gevrey-Chambertin split into three distinctive “Cuvées.”
+Domaine Marc Roy includes nine acres of Pinot noir in Gevrey-Chambertin split into four distinctive “Cuvées.”
 “Vieilles Vignes” is made from a selection of the oldest vines of the estate (about 70 years old).
-“Clos Prieur” is made from this specific climat, ideally located just below the Grand Cru “Mazis-Chambertin.”
-“Cuvée Alexandrine” was first created in 2005 and made from a selection of millerandées grapes.
-One other acre is planted with Chardonnay to produce a rare white Marsannay “Les Champs Perdrix.”
-After wine studies in Beaune, Alexandrine took over as the fourth generation owner/winemaker of Domaine Marc Roy in 2003.
+“La Justice” is a specific and lovely village climat next to the estate.
+“Clos Prieur” is crafted from another specific climat, ideally located just below the Grand Cru “Mazis-Chambertin.”
+“Cuvée Alexandrine” – created in 2005 – is made from a selection of millerandées grapes.
+Lastly, eleven acres planted with Chardonnay to produce a rare white Marsannay “Les Champs Perdrix.”
+After wine studies in Beaune, Alexandrine took over as the fourth-generation owner/winemaker of Domaine Marc Roy in 2003.
 She continued to further her wine knowledge through experiences in Australia (2004) and New Zealand (2005).
 Additionally, since 2007 she has been the consulting winemaker for Phelps Creek Vineyards in Oregon.
+Since – very sadly – her mother Régine passed last December, Maxime, her companion, joined the estate full time to continue with her the beautiful adventure DMR.
 Because great wines are born in the vineyards, Alexandrine gives strong attention all year long to the soils and vines to bring low yields of top quality grapes.
 Then, traditional winemaking with 100% destemmed-grapes, fermentation with native yeasts, punch downs by foot and moderated oak maturation treatments allows Alexandrine to craft wines with soul that reflect Gevrey-Chambertin’s specific and unique terroirs.